Read about our treatment services:

 The consulting therapist will help you to consider available treatment options.
 Depending on the consulting therapist’s assessment of your needs, he or she may offer to continue working with you or may suggest referral to another therapist.
-During the screening and consultation process, possible recommendations include:
+Recommendations that may develop from the screening and consultation process include:

 How long does the process take before treatment begins?